felixjogris/grapheqd/README.md

 # grapheqd

 grapheqd stands for graphical equalizer daemon.
-It displays the frequency spectrum of an audio signal via its HTML5 webpage or ASCII based telnet interface. grapheqd runs as a daemon on Linux with [OpenWRT](https://openwrt.org/) in mind.
-It supports PCM signals with one or two channels (read: mono or stereo) and 16 bits per channel.
+It displays the frequency spectrum of an audio signal via its HTML5 webpage or ASCII based telnet interface. grapheqd runs as a daemon on either Linux with [OpenWRT](https://openwrt.org/) in mind, or FreeBSD.
+Thus, it uses either ALSA or OSS, choosen at compile time.
+As FFT computation might require a lot CPU resources on systems without mathematical coprocessor, grapheqd can operate in a client/server mode, where a remote instance on a more powerful system does not use an actual sound device, but connects to a grapheqd instance running on a system with limited CPU power.
+In such scenarios, you should point your web browser or telnet client only to the remote instance. grapheqd supports PCM signals with one or two channels (read: mono or stereo) and 16 bits per channel.
 Your audio device must be capable of sampling at 44100 or 48000 Hz.
 You need a modern web browser with support for JavaScript, CSS3, and websockets in order to access the web interface.

 ## Background